What is AWS Step Functions?

 - Compute services (AWS Lambda, Amazon ECS, Amazon EKS, and AWS Fargate)

 - Messaging services (Amazon SNS and Amazon SQS), data processing

 - Analytics services (Amazon Athena, AWS Batch, AWS Glue, Amazon EMR, and AWS Glue DataBrew)

 Coordination of distributed components

 AWS Step Functions can coordinate any application that can make an HTTPS connection, regardless of where it is hosted—for example, on Amazon EC2 instances, mobile devices, or on-premises servers.
 Using Step Functions, you can quickly create distributed applications that leverage AWS services as well as your own microservices.
 Learn more about activity tasks.

 Component Resuability enables robust and efficient application development

 AWS Step Functions coordinates your existing Lambda functions and microservices into robust applications, and lets you quickly rewire them into new compositions.
 The tasks in your workflow can run anywhere, including on instances, containers, functions, and mobile devices.
 Learn how to reuse existing application components.

-Step Functions maintains the state of your application during execution, including tracking what step of execution it is in, and storing data that is moving between functions.
-This means you don't have to manage state yourself with data stores or by adding state management into your existing Lambda functions.
+AWS Step Functions maintains the state of your application during execution, including tracking what step of execution it is in, and storing data that is moving between the steps of your workflow.
+This means you don't have to manage state yourself with data stores or by building complex state management into all of your tasks.